Pennsylvania is a beautiful state with

-Pennsylvania is home to a gorgeous botanical estate, where the word stunning doesn’t beginning to describe.
+Pennsylvania is home to a gorgeous botanical estate, where the word stunning doesn’t begin to describe.
 The Longwood Garden’s property features gorgeous gardens full of plants and flowers, both outside as well as indoors.
 The 2017 Orchid Extravaganza displays over 4,500 orchids alone inside of a warm conservatory.
-Longwood also has solar field where they get sustainable energy to run the estate.
-An open air theater showcases Longwood Garden’s holds musicals, and has a water fountain display.
+Longwood also has a solar field where they get sustainable energy to run the estate.
+An open-air theater showcases Longwood Garden’s holds musicals and has a water fountain display.
 Certain performances provide guests with dinner during the show.
 There are 4 fountains, 21 indoor gardens and/or displays, and 27 outdoor gardens and/or displays.

 5: Fallingwater – Mill Run, Pa

 The greatest American architect, Frank Lloyd Write’s most famous work happens to be in Pennsylvania.
 Fallingwater is a house built over a waterfall, open to the public for tours of the property.
 The nature-inspired design has been featured on the cover of Time Magazine and has had over 4 million visitors since 1964, when it opened.
 Visitors cannot believe their eyes when they see this gorgeous home over the waterfall.
 This home is a must-see if you’re ever near the PA Laurel Highlands.
 Become one with nature just as this home has.

 6: Pocono Mountains – Poconos, Pa